MarkThielen/SlotHub/README.md

 There is a lot to learn.
 Most information I got so far is from Slotbär (www.slotbaer.de) who has reverse engineered the Carrera protocols.

+01/09/2014
+ZeroMQ and ProtocolBuffer implementation works in experimental mode.
+Multiple TextDisplay clients can be started to consume the information send from ControlUnit.

 01/04/2014
 Functionality as described in last update but have encapsulated functionalites into c++ classes which works pretty well and makes code more readable.
 Also added Protocol Buffers into some status classes to be able to serialize and send the data to clients via a message queue.
 Looked ad 0MQ which seems like it can do the job.
 With this it should be possible to send TrackStatus information, Session/Race Status but also detail CarStatus/Information to connected clients.
 One of the next steps will be to decouple the display through a local message queue.